Priyanka-0907/gcp-static-site-deployment-with-load-balancer/README.md

 Created a Global HTTP Load Balancer

-Selected Backend Bucket as the backend type
+Selected Instance Group as the backend type

 Chose the Cloud Storage bucket created earlier as the content origin